 This month we will feature a workshop and panel discussion on how to give a chalk talk.

-Please join the UNC Cancer Network for an online, interactive telehealth lecture with Lyn Filip, RN, BSN, OCN.
-Participants can expect to learn more about the Human Papillomavirus (HPV) and its connection to cancer.
-Lunch and Learn lectures are geared toward cancer patients, survivors, and care givers/supports but anyone interested in learning more about cancer is welcome to join us.
-Every lecture has a question and answer (Q & A) section at the end so feel free to ask the presenter's for clarification or more information!
-While these lectures are viewable online, we recommend watching them at one of our Lunch and Learn Sites.
+Please join the UNC Cancer Network for an online, interactive telehealth lecture with James Edward Herrington, Jr., MD, MPH.
+Lunch and Learn lectures are geared toward cancer patients, survivors, family, friends, and care givers/supports but anyone interested in learning more about cancer is welcome to join us.
+Every lecture has a question and answer (Q & A) section at the end so feel free to ask the presenter for clarification or more information!
+While these lectures are viewable online, we recommend watching them at one of our Lunch and Learn sites.
 Please contact us for more information and for assistance locating a site near you.

-Please join the UNC Cancer Network for an online telehealth lecture with Melissa Troester, PhD.
-Participants will learn about the subtypes of breast cancer and how they are identified with tissue biomarkers, differences in risk factor and survivorship profiles for breast cancer subtypes, and racial disparities in incidence and mortality from breast cancer and the research challenges for understanding and resolving disparities.
-Med/Surg Oncology Lectures offer CME, ANCC, and ASRT continuing education credit (upon approval) for eligible participants.
+Please join the UNC Cancer Network for an online telehealth lecture with Matthew Milowsky,MD.
+Recent therapeutic advances have led to a significant improvement in survival for men with advanced prostate cancer.
+This activity will review novel hormonal, bone targeted and immune-based therapies in the management of men with castration-resistant metastatic disease and a new role for docetaxel chemotherapy in patients with castration-sensitive metastatic disease.
+Med/Surg lectures offer ANCC, ASRT, and CME continuing education credit (upon approval) for eligible participants.
 While we invite anyone interested to view our lectures, participants wishing to obtain credit should be connected to a physical site with a coordinator.
 Please contact us for more information and to be connected with your site coordinator.